How To Wholesale Real Estate In California: Step-By-Step (2024)

 Here's our simple step-by-step process for wholesaling real estate in California:

-1. Partner With a Wholesale Mentor
+- Partner With A Wholesale Mentor

-3. Understand The California Real Estate Market & Lingo
+- Understand The California Real Estate Market

-4. Build a Cash Buyers List
+- Build A Cash Buyers List

-5. Find Motivated Sellers & Distressed Properties
+- Find Motivated Sellers And Distressed Properties

-6. Put Distressed Properties Under Contract
+- Put Distressed Properties Under Contract

-7. Assign Contracts to Cash Buyers
+- Assign Contracts To Cash Buyers

-9. Double When Necessary
+- Double Close When Necessary

-1. Partner With A Wholesale Mentor
+Partner With A Wholesale Mentor

 Read Also: Wholesale Real Estate Mentor: The ULTIMATE Beginner's Guide

-Before you begin working in a profession involving legal contracts you need to be familiar with the federal, state, and local laws.
+Before you begin working in a profession involving legal contracts, you need to be familiar with federal, state, and local laws.
 This knowledge will help keep you out of legal trouble.
 For example, new landlords must know the federal and state anti-discrimination housing laws or face heavy fines and lawsuits for violating them.

 Read Also: California Real Estate Contract: Requirements, Template & FAQs

-3. Understand The California Real Estate Market & Lingo
+Understand The California Real Estate Market

-No matter what you sell you must understand the buying and selling market.
+No matter what you sell, you must understand the buying and selling market.
 For new wholesalers, this requires knowing what buyers are willing to pay for certain types of real properties in a given location and time.

 Fortunately, the California Association of Realtors (CAR) publishes regular real estate market data reports every week.
 Their monthly Latest Market Data shows what the market is doing along with what their Realtors are saying, and what they think will happen regarding sales, prices, and listings.